 Loss of disaster-recovery files doesn't affect normal logging operations.
 However, in the event of a storage disaster, Cloud Logging might be unable to recover logs from resources whose CMEK isn't properly configured.

 Cloud Customer Care can't read your resource's logs if its key isn't properly configured or becomes unavailable.

 Degraded query performance

-When a customer-managed encryption key is inaccessible, Cloud Logging continues to ingest and encrypt your data but can't perform background optimizations on it.
+When a customer-managed encryption key is inaccessible, Cloud Logging continues to encrypt your data and store data in log buckets.
+However, Cloud Logging can't perform background optimizations on this data.
 If key access is restored, the data becomes available; however, the data is initially be stored in an unoptimized state and query performance may suffer.

 Degradation due to Cloud EKM key unavailability

 When you use a Cloud EKM key, Google has no control over the availability of your externally managed key in the external key-management partner system.
-For bucket-level CMEK, if an externally managed key is unavailable, Cloud Logging continues ingesting data but users aren't able to access those logs.
+For bucket-level CMEK, if an externally managed key is unavailable, Cloud Logging continues to store logs in log buckets but users aren't able to access those logs.

 For more considerations, and potential alternatives, when using external keys, see the Cloud External Key Manager documentation.

 When you create a log bucket and enable CMEK, you must use a key whose